What is a Pediatric Traumatic Brain Injury?

 Returning to Activity

-At first, your child should avoid activities that could worsen or increase their chance of injury.
-This includes gym class, recess, sports, high-speed activities (skate boarding, bike riding), or activities with a chance of falls or trauma.
-The amount of time off will depend on your child’s injury.
-Once your doctors feel it is safe to begin adding more activity to your child’s schedule, they will guide you on how to do this.
-It is important for athletes to get medical clearance.
-Athletes will need to follow activity progression plans.
+The length of activity restrictions will depend on your child’s injury.
+Once your medical team feels it is safe to begin adding more activity to your child’s schedule, they will guide you on how to do this.
+Athletes will need to follow return-to-activity progression plans.

 Returning to School

 Most children can return to school slowly after a few days as their symptoms improve.
 It may take longer depending on symptom recovery.
 In general, if your child’s symptoms are getting better, try going to school for one or two hours.
 Advance to going for full days as tolerated.
-Talk with the school nurse or school representative to plan for your child’s return.
+Talk with the school nurse or school point person to plan for your child’s return.

 Plan a return to school with these things in mind: